Yuksom

-Yuksom (/ne/) is a historical town 40 km north of Gyalshing in the Gyalshing district in the northeast Indian state of Sikkim.
-It was the first capital of Kingdom of Sikkim established in 1642 AD by Phuntsog Namgyal, the first Chogyal of Sikkim.
-The coronation site of the first monarch of Sikkim is known as the "Throne of Norbugang".
-Yuksom is home to the Norbugang Chorten, the place Namgyal was crowned.
-The dynastic rule of the Chogyal lasted for 333 years.
+Yuksom (/ne/), also spelt Yuksum, is a historical town about 40 km north of Gyalshing in the Gyalshing district, in the northeast Indian state of Sikkim.
+It was the first capital of the Kingdom of Sikkim, established in 1642 by Phuntsog Namgyal, the first Chogyal of Sikkim.

+Yuksom is home to the Norbugang Chorten, the stupa where Namgyal was crowned.
+The dynastic rule of the Chogyals lasted from 1642 until 1975.

-The Chogyal established the first monastery at Yuksom in Sikkim known as the Dubdi Monastery in 1701, which is part of Buddhist religious pilgrimage circuit involving the Norbugang Chorten, Pemayangtse Monastery, the Rabdentse ruins, the Sanga Choeling Monastery, the Khecheopalri Lake, and the Tashiding Monastery.
+The Chogyal established Sikkim's first monastery at Yuksom, known as the Dubdi Monastery, in 1701.
+It is part of a Buddhist pilgrimage circuit that includes the Norbugang Chorten, Pemayangtse Monastery, the Rabdentse ruins, the Sanga Choeling Monastery, Khecheopalri Lake, and Tashiding Monastery.

-For the Bhutia community of Sikkim, Yuksom has special religious and cultural significance.
-It has a number of famous Buddhist monasteries and historical monuments as well as ancient Gurkha villages.
-Being at the head of the Khangchendzonga National Park and as the base camp for trekking to Mt.
-Khangchendzonga, it has a large influx of mountaineers from all parts of the world.
+For the Bhutia community of Sikkim, Yuksom has religious and cultural significance.
+It has several Buddhist monasteries and historical monuments and ancient Gurkha villages.
+As a gateway to Khangchendzonga National Park and a base for trekking to Mount Khangchendzonga, it attracts mountaineers and trekkers from around the world.

 Etymology

-Yuksom literally means the "meeting place of the three learned monks" as three monks who came from Tibet selected Phuntsog Namgyal as the first King of Sikkim and gave him the title Chogyal.
-'Chogyal' means "Religious King" or "the king who rules with righteousness".
-Yuksom is also one of the sacred landscape "Demazong" (meaning a valley of rice) of four religious sites blessed by Guru Padmasambhava, which are considered to be the four plexuses of the human body, and Yuksom symbolically represents the 'third eye'.
+Yuksom literally means the "meeting place of the three learned monks".
+It is believed that three monks came from Tibet and selected Phuntsog Namgyal as the first King of Sikkim, giving him the title Chogyal.
+'Chogyal' means "religious king" or "the king who rules with righteousness".

+Yuksom is also one of the sacred landscapes of "Demazong" ("the valley of rice"), one of the four religious sites blessed by Guru Padmasambhava.
+These sites are considered to represent the four plexuses of the human body, with Yuksom symbolically representing the "third eye".

 History

-Buddhism was introduced to the state from Tibet as early as the 9th century.
-In Tibet, the struggle for power between the "Yellow hats" and the "Red hats" led to the latter migrating to Sikkim and converting the mild mannered local Lepchas to Buddhism.
-In the 13th century, relations between Sikkim and Tibet were cemented by a "Brotherhood treaty" signed between the Lepcha chief Thekong Thek and Tibetan prince Khe-Bhumsa at Kavi, in north Sikkim.
+Sikkim was introduced to Buddhism from Tibet as early as the 9th century.
+In Tibet, the struggle for power between the "Yellow hats" and the "Red hats" led the latter to migrate to Sikkim and convert the local Lepchas to Buddhism.
+In the 13th century, relations between Sikkim and Tibet were strengthened by a "Brotherhood treaty" signed between the Lepcha chief Thekong Thek and the Tibetan prince Khe-Bhumsa at Kavi, in north Sikkim.